samplchallenges/SAMPL8/README.md

 Details on dataset collection [are available in this talk from the GCC/EuroSAMPL workshop](https://dx.doi.org/10.5281/zenodo.4245127).

 GSK physical properties challenge molecules in Tripos MOL2, SDF, and PDB file format are now available (3/10/21).
 Enumerated microstates of each molecule will be added at a later time.

+Submission deadlines are in August, 2021, as [discussed in the challenge details](physical_properties/README.md).

 ## MANIFEST